bignerdranch/Deferred/README.md

 }
 ```

-The use of `Future` isn't only defensive, it encapsulates and hides implementation details.
+Use of the `Future` type isn't only defensive, it encapsulates and hides implementation details.

 ```swift